Top 5 Bad Pieces of Advice First Time Buyers Will Hear, But Should Never Follow

 That’s a big chunk of people and many of them went on to share that their realization had been that they had followed some bad advice that they probably should not have listened to.

 What are some examples of the worst home buying advice we have ever heard given?
-Here are three of the most common, and potentially harmful to your home hunt pieces of real estate advice you should not follow.
+Here are five of the most common, and potentially harmful to your home hunt pieces of real estate advice you should not follow.

 “Buy as Much Home as You Can Afford”